vijpandaturtle/eeg-stress-companion/README.md

 ## Implementation
 ![UI](./assets/implementation.png)

-Step 1: Collect EEG Data by placing the electrodes in the locations TP9, AF7, AF8, TP10.
+- **Step 1:** Collect EEG Data by placing the electrodes in the locations TP9, AF7, AF8, TP10.
-Step 2: Pre-process the data using [this](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions) library.
+- **Step 2:** Pre-process the data using [this](https://www.kaggle.com/datasets/birdy654/eeg-brainwave-dataset-feeling-emotions) library.
-Step 3: Train the model on a publically available kaggle dataset that resembles the recorded data.
+- **Step 3:** Train the model on a publically available kaggle dataset that resembles the recorded data.
-Step 4: Infer on the incoming raw data !
+- **Step 4:** Infer on the incoming raw data.
+The incoming data is split into 1-min chunks to detect the emotion.

 ## References
 1. https://github.com/jordan-bird/eeg-feature-generation